 Only a RAM database could meet both the performance and reliability requirements for the project.
 Traditional databases with disk I/O, caching and related functions entailed too much processing overhead.
 In earlier projects, OCI implemented its own persistent in-memory data management, using a simple synchronized file system with logging to ensure recoverability.

-During its design investigation for its real-time financial application, OCI learned about McObject’s eXtremeDB in-memory database. eXtremeDB has been adopted for its exceptionally fast performance and reliability in applications ranging from telecommunications call routing to industrial process control.
+During its design investigation for its financial application, OCI learned about McObject’s eXtremeDB in-memory database. eXtremeDB has been adopted for its exceptionally fast performance and reliability in applications ranging from telecommunications call routing to industrial process control.
 This track record, along with thorough testing, led OCI to select the eXtremeDB embedded database for the desktop trading system.